Nepal must toughen fight on women's

 Many Nepali women develop the condition in their twenties, Amnesty said, although older women are more commonly afflicted elsewhere.
 The sufferers were often too embarrassed to seek healthcare, or even to talk about their pain, it added.

-This subjects them to social stigma and accusations of laziness by families who do not realize there is a problem.
+This subjects them to social stigma and accusations of laziness by families who do not realise there is a problem.

 The mountainous Himalayan nation, wedged between India and China, has been riven by conflict and instability for years.
 Nepal has been governed under an interim constitution since the 2008 abolition of a centuries-old monarchy.